 - Lost wages and lost earning capacity damages

 - Property damages

 - Wrongful death damages if a family member died in the accident

 Contact an Experienced California Car Accident Lawyer Today

 Were you or a loved one injured in a construction zone car accident?
-It can be complicated to determine the cause of your crash and convince the insurance company for the negligent party of their responsibility to fully compensate you for your injuries.
-You need the help of a knowledgeable car accident attorney who will aggressively fight for your rights and is not afraid to take your case to a jury trial if it is in your best interest.
+It can be complicated to determine the cause of your crash and convince the insurance company of the negligent party of their responsibility to compensate you for your injuries fully.
+You need the help of a knowledgeable car accident attorney who will aggressively fight for your rights and is fearless in taking your case to a jury trial if it is in your best interest.